cablelabs/snaps-boot/README.md

 # SNAPS-Boot

-SNAPS-Boot is the fundimental building block for the SDN/NFV Application Platform/Stack (SNAPS<sup>TM</sup>) we are developing at [CableLabs](http://cablelabs.com/).
+SNAPS-Boot is the fundamental building block for the SDN/NFV Application Platform/Stack (SNAPS<sup>TM</sup>) we are developing at [CableLabs](http://cablelabs.com/).
 It performs a Linux install and network setup for a bare metal machine.

 If you're dabbling or big time into Software Defined Networks (SDN), Network Function Virtualization (NFV), or just building your own cloud, then this is where you want to start.

 ## Getting started